ericwooley/git_file_hooks/README.md

 * streaming output for commands instead of catpuring output and adding it later.
 [See this issue](https://github.com/sagiegurari/run_script/issues/4)

 ## Installation
+1. cd to your git project.

-1.  `bash <(curl -fsSL https://raw.githubusercontent.com/ericwooley/git_file_hooks/master/install.sh)` or curl into a file, inspect and run that.
+1.  run `bash <(curl -fsSL https://raw.githubusercontent.com/ericwooley/git_file_hooks/master/install.sh)` or curl into a file, inspect and run that.
-2.  create .file_hooks.yml with the content
+2.  (optionally) create .file_hooks.yml with the content

 ```yml
 post-checkout: &BASIC_HOOK_COMMAND